ASH RARE BOOKS - ANTIQUE PRINTS OF LONDON WC1 - BLOOMSBURY

 SHEPHERD, Thomas Hosmer, 1793-1864 : NEW NATIONAL SCOTCH CHURCH, SIDMOUTH STREET.
 GRAYS INN ROAD.
 TO W. TITE, ESQ.
 THE ARCHITECT, THIS PLATE IS INSCRIBED FROM MOTIVES OF ESTEEM BY THO.
 H. SHEPHERD.

 London : Jones & Co., 1829.
-A handsome antique print - the gothic edifice built by Tite between 1824 and 1827 for the Church of Scotland in Sidmouth Street off Regent Square.
+A handsome antique print – the gothic edifice built by Tite between 1824 and 1827 for the Church of Scotland in Sidmouth Street off Regent Square.
 The church was demolished in 1950 following extensive bomb damage.
-Engraved by William Watkins (fl.1828-1848) from an original study by Thomas Hosmer Shepherd, the master recorder of nineteenth-century London.
-From Shepherd's series "Metropolitan Improvements; or London in the Nineteenth Century" (London : 1827-1830).
+Engraved by William Watkins (1807-1891) from an original study by Thomas Hosmer Shepherd, the master recorder of nineteenth-century London.
+From Shepherd’s series “Metropolitan Improvements; or London in the Nineteenth Century” (London : 1827-1830).

 Steel line engraving on paper.
 Engraved surface 136 x 148mm (approx. 5-3/8" x 5-7/8").
 In very good and clean state.
 A guaranteed genuine antique print.
 Adams 154/145.